the-modem-distro/pinephone_modem_sdk/README.md

 Next steps:
- 1. Audio.
-Don't really know if the problem is in the modem side or in the distro's userspace, check with other distros
- 2. RingIn: Check with latest builds of Mobian, UBPorts and pmOS if Ring In is working and it's just my install
+ 1. RingIn: Check with latest builds of Mobian, UBPorts and pmOS if Ring In is working and it's just my install
- 3. Check power management.
+ 2. Check power management.
 If you have GPS + DATA it gets quite hot
- 4. Cleanup as many blobs as possible (take out all that isn't really required)
+ 3. Cleanup as many blobs as possible (take out all that isn't really required)
+ 4. Another cleaning in the device tree and unnecessary kernel drivers would be welcome

 NOTES:
 Inside meta-qcom there are 3 proprietary recipes:
     * qualcomm-proprietary: All the Qualcomm blobs